mslovett21/crisis-computing/index.md

 <br/>
 <span style="color:orange"> ***FixMatch*** </span>

-To address the issue of data scarcity, we use semi-supervised learning in the form of consistency regularization and pseudo-labelling.
+To address the issue of data scarcity, we use semi-supervised learning in the form of consistency regularization and pseudo-labeling.
-Our goal is to provide a label to the unlabeled images in our dataset in order to obtain large-scale annotated dataset for developing effective applications.
+Our goal is to provide a label to the unlabeled images in our dataset to obtain a large-scale annotated dataset for developing effective applications.

 <br/>